 Personal Statement prompt: In approximately 500 words (no more than 3000 characters), please explain why you are applying for a Gates Cambridge Scholarship and how you meet the four main criteria.
 The four main criteria are academic excellence, leadership potential, a commitment to improving the lives of others, and a good academic fit with Cambridge.

 Research Proposal (PhD applicants only): PhD applicants must also submit a research proposal as part of their application, even if the department does not require it as part of the application.
 If you are pursuing a degree other than the PhD, no research proposal is required as part of the Gates application.

 Personal Reference: This should be from someone of appropriate standing who is able to answer the following prompt with authority and who understands what type of person Gates Cambridge is looking for and how competitive the Scholarship is: Please give your assessment of the applicant’s suitability for a Gates Cambridge Scholarship.
 These are awarded on the following criteria: intellectual ability, leadership capacity, a commitment to improving the lives of others, and a good fit between the abilities and aspirations of the applicant and what the University of Cambridge can offer in its graduate programme.

 Deadlines: see specific dates and timeline

-US citizens living in the US application deadline: October 9th, 2019, regardless of course to which you are applying
+US citizens living in the US application deadline: October 9th, 2020 (2021-22 deadlines TBD), regardless of course to which you are applying

-All other candidates including US citizens living outside the US: deadline is based on your course deadline and will be either December 3rd 2019 or January 7th 2020
+All other candidates including US citizens living outside the US: deadline is based on your course deadline and will be early December 3rd, 2020 or January 7th 2020 (2021-22 deadlines TBD)

 Gates Foundation website